Volunteer Work In Vietnam: A Comprehensive Guidebook

 Your small step can essentially make a big impact on someone’s life – and it’s time for you to step out of your comfort zone and volunteer in Vietnam.

-In this Comprehensive Guidebook, we have tried to answer all the questions that might pop-up in your mind when you think of volunteering in Vietnam.
+In this Comprehensive Guidebook, we have tried to answer all the questions that might pop up in your mind when you think of volunteering in Vietnam.

 There are 5 programs available across 2 destinations – Hanoi and Ho Chi Minh City.
 Find out more about them, below.

-As a volunteer, one can choose to work in pediatrics, physiotherapy, occupational therapy and speech therapy with children and adults who suffer from cerebral palsy, Down’s syndrome, congenital motor system deformity and other disabilities.
+As a volunteer, one can choose to work in pediatrics, physiotherapy, occupational therapy, and speech therapy with children and adults who suffer from cerebral palsy, Down’s syndrome, congenital motor system deformity, and other disabilities.
 It’ll be an incredible opportunity to learn and grow while helping others to live a better life.

 The minimum duration to be a medical volunteer in Ho Chi Minh City is for 2 weeks, the cost of which would be 600 USD.

 For those who love to be with children, this is an incredible opportunity!
 Volunteers opting to join this program are usually placed in orphanages or child care centers where most of the kids are affected by Agent Orange Syndrome (A powerful chemical that was used by U.S. military forces during the Vietnam War to eliminate forest cover and crops for North Vietnamese and Viet Cong troops.
-The dioxin contaminant, however, continues to have a harmful impact today, cause a huge number of disabled births.)
+The dioxin contaminant, however, continues to have a harmful impact today, causing a huge number of disabled births.)

 Most of the centers have around 75 – 80 children, and not many caregivers who can give proper attention to all the children.
 Hence, you can play a very important role.
 As a volunteer, your role will be to make life a tad bit easy for these little ones, by showering them with utmost love and care.
 Love them like your own, and you’ll feel the love from their side as well.
 Play with kids, take them out for walks, sing to them and teach them to be happy.